Fixing problems with directory synchronization for Microsoft 365

 How do I know if something is wrong?

-The first indication that something is wrong is when the DirSync Status tile in the Microsoft 365 admin center indicates there is a problem.
+The first indication that something is wrong is when the DirSync Status tile in the Microsoft 365 admin center indicates there's a problem.

-How do I get Azure Active Directory Connect tool?
+How do I get Microsoft Entra Connect tool?

-Follow the instructions in the wizard to download Azure AD Connect.
+Follow the instructions in the wizard to download Microsoft Entra Connect.

-To update from Azure AD Sync to Azure AD Connect, see the upgrade instructions.
+To update from Azure AD Sync to Microsoft Entra Connect, see the upgrade instructions.

 Resolving common causes of problems with directory synchronization in Microsoft 365